Left side decoration

 Delhi Tourist Attractions

 Delhi is a city that consist a wide assimilation of history and modernity.
 It actually stands as an instance of the very philosophy of unity in diversity that actually defines the Indian Civilization.
 From its emergence, it became a rendezvous of different cultures.
 For that reason, it gave birth to plenty of things here that can be tagged as tourist spots.
 From the Mughal realm, the city started its journey towards the road to modernity.
-It still carries the immortal instances of the aesthetics of Mughal sultans.
 Not only the Mughals, modern history also left a deep impact on the heart of this city.
 As it has a rich history, it is very obvious to have plenty of things to get nostalgic about.

 Qutub Minar is one very important tourist attraction in Delhi.
 Qutub-Ud-Din Aibak started its construction in 1199AD.
 The Slave dynasty was ruling Delhi that time.
 However, he did not get the chance to finish the construction and Iltutmish completed the concluding part.
 Its height is 72.5 m and it consists 379 steps.
 It is the highest monument ever made in India till date.
 It is not only a proud feature for Delhi, but also for India.
 It is encircled by plenty of other structures, like, Iron pillar, Alai Minar, Quwwat-Ul-Islam Mosque, Alai Darwaza, Tomb of Iltutmish, etc. All such structures are considered as important tourist attractions of Delhi.